StephanMusgrave/GoogleSearch/README.md

 #Google Search
 A technical test to develop a system to search google images based on a user selecting a coloured square.

-Development in progress - not yet completed
+## Development in progress - not yet completed

 Remaining features:
 - coloured boxes
-- google search API or equivalent
+- google search API or equivalent for colour + noun ie "Red" + "Mountain"
-- date conversion to string
+- multiple url's - separate table
-- time conversion to string
+- figaro to protect secret AP key(s)
 - bootstrap formating
+- unit tests (rspec)
 - navbar

 ## Developed by